UKCloud/documentation/articles/vmware/vmw-gs.md

 6. The *Build Compute Service Status* page displays information about the compute service you're building and lets you know how the build is progressing.

     > [!TIP]
-    > You can stay on this page until the build is finished, or you can leave this page and check the status of the build later by going to the *ECC Build History* report.
+    > You can stay on this page until the build is finished, or you can leave this page and check the status of the build later by going to the *VMware Cloud Build History* report.

     ![Build Compute Service Status page](images/vmw-portal-build-compute-service-status.png)